WatershedArts/NewTalentResidencies2018/Lawerence Hoo and Michael Jenkins/ReadMe.md

 - Any Poems that need to be show should be placed in the Visual/poems folder.
 - Any Video should be placed in the Visual/videos folder.
 - Any Photos should be placed in the Visual/photos folder.
+- Any Textures should be placed in the Visual/textures folder.

 Click Reload.

 This will add the content to the application.
 See the next section for image calibration.

 ### Region of Interest